GuildWorks/titech-2023/docs/Adalo2/Adalo2-en.md

 4. For a collection that is related to another collection, set the Relationship Property.

 ---
-In the next slide and onwards, there will be explanations, but we recommend that you try your hand at it before looking at the answers.
+In the next slide and onwards, there are explanations, but it is highly recommended that you try it by yourself before checking them.

 There is no absolute right answer.
-When in doubt, follow your instincts.
+When in doubt, follow your intuitions.

 ---
-###### Explanation
+###### Explanations
-While looking at the UI, I made a list of the data that needs to be saved, and it looked like this
+While looking at the UI, made a list of the data that needs to be saved, and it looked like this
 ````
 - User's Email
 - User's Password